bluenote-1577/sylph-utils/README.md

 * Added coverage information into the `.sylphmpa` files
 * Added capabilities to do viral-host annotation if the IMG/VR 4.1 metadata is used.

-_2024-03-19 - version 0.1_
-* Changed the format slightly.
-Removed the # in front of the header.

 ## merge_sylph_taxprof.py - merge multiple taxonomic profiles

 Merge multiple taxonomic profiles from `sylph_to_taxprof.py` into a TSV table